Ivo-Balbaert/The_Way_to_Mojo/book/11_Memory_Input_Output.md

         print(f.read()) # => I like Mojo!
 ```

-The with in line 1 closes the file automatically.
+The with context in line 1 closes the file automatically.